Guntar04/guntar04/README.md

 ## Hi there 👋

+My name is Arthur, an I'm a student currenlty studying a Bachelor of Software Engineering with a Major in Game Development.
+Im interested in videos games, coding and football!

-- 🔭 I’m currently working on a Unreal Engine video game for an assignment at University
+- 🔭 I’m currently working on completeing my studys
 - 🌱 I’m currently learning Unreal Engine and 3D Modeling in Maya
 - 🤔 I’m looking for help with expanding my learning with game development
 - ⚡ Fun fact: I do Bee Keeping with my Dad